 Denton Family Lawyer

-An experienced Denton family lawyer can guide you through the complexities of the settlement process.
+A qualified family lawyer in Denton can guide you through the complexities of the settlement process.
 Call us at (972) 236-7798 or contact us online today.

-It’s important to note that Texas is unique in this regard–41 states use the principle of equitable distribution.
-While these concepts are similar, a community property state like Texas provides less flexibility to judge to determine what is equitable.
+It’s important to note that Texas is unique in this regard—41 states use the principle of equitable distribution.
+While these concepts are similar, a community property state like Texas provides less flexibility to judges in determining what is equitable.

 So, it’s a 50/50 split then, right?
 Maybe.
 But let’s not get ahead of ourselves.
 Community property rules only apply to that which is jointly owned.
 Courts make a distinction between marital property and separate property.